VILLASframework/documentation/web/development.md

 ### Setup

- - `git clone -b develop git@git.rwth-aachen.de:VILLASframework/VILLASweb-backend.git` to copy the project on your computer
+ - `git clone git@git.rwth-aachen.de:VILLASframework/VILLASweb-backend.git` to copy the project on your computer
  - `cd VILLASweb-backend`
  - `npm install`

 ### Development

- - Run a MongoDB server and change endpoint in config.json (e.g. with Docker)
+ - Run a MongoDB server and change endpoint in config.json (e.g. with Docker `docker run -d -p 27017:27017 -u mongodb mongo`)
  - `npm start` to run NodeJS locally

 ### Running

- - `docker build -t acs/villasweb-backend .``
+ - `docker build -t villasweb-backend .`
  - `docker-compose up -d`

 This runs the backend on your local computer with the required MongoDB server.